Get Started with Airbrush Tattoos

 Ordinary talcum powder can be used to set your tattoos and is often referred to a setting powder.

 TEMPORARY AIRBRUSH TATTOO PAINTS

-There are quite a few brands of paints available on the market and the price varys dramatically, although a quality paint is worth paying for.
+There are quite a few brands of paints available on the market and the price varies dramatically, although a quality paint is worth paying for.
 Most paints will last on the skin for up to 7 days depending upon the persons skin type, how often they wash and whereabouts the tattoo has been applied.
 It will last longer on dry skin compared to oily skin and if applied on parts of the body where clothing will rub then it will be rubbed off a lot quicker.
-The paints should be alcohol based and well known brands which are safe are Temptu and Airbrush Body Art.
+The paints should be alcohol based and well known brands which are safe are Temptu, Airbrush Body Art and MiKim FX.